Runouw-Modders/SM63-Mods/debugger/Readme.md

 They both load code from a file named [payload.swf](https://raw.githubusercontent.com/Runouw-Mods/SM63-Mods/master/debugger/payload.swf), which has to be located in the same directory as the SM63 executable.
 The supplied `payload.swf` autoruns code in `frame 1` -> `DoAction`.

-Usable commands can be found in the SM63 functions/variables [documentation spreadsheet] (https://docs.google.com/document/d/13sxWrE0VPPTQm5_gqSrjqK4_DFgGBH04kK6z3PAy2w8/edit?usp=sharing).
+Usable commands can be found in the SM63 functions/variables [documentation spreadsheet](https://docs.google.com/document/d/13sxWrE0VPPTQm5_gqSrjqK4_DFgGBH04kK6z3PAy2w8/edit?usp=sharing).

 You can run the code ingame by pressing the **minus** (**-**) key.